forcedotcom/salesforcedx-vscode/docs/_articles/en/codepreview/lwc-codepreview-supported-modules.md

 ## Partially Supported Modules

-These modules work with the Code Preview server, but behave differently than they do in a production org.
+These modules work with the Local Development server, but behave differently than they do in a production org.

 **@salesforce/i18n**
 : The locale is set to en-US.
 All imports from `@salesforce/i18n` are hardcoded to return values that are similar to what you would see in the en-US locale in a production org.